Module Configuration#

 The source field is used to specify the source directory of the module.

-It must be a subdirectory of the directory where the moon.mod.json file is located and must be a relative path.
+It must be a relative path to a subdirectory of the directory containing the module file.

 When creating a module using the moon new command, a src directory will be automatically generated, and the default value of the source field will be src.